Pitman's Theorem, Black-Scholes Equation, and Derivative Pricing for Fundraisers: Derivative pricing

 In this section, we discuss pricing derivatives in the market model that was considered in Section \ref{sec:market}, where $P_{x}^{s}$ is regarded as a physical measure.
 As typical examples, we consider two cases: $s(x)=f(x)=1/x$ and $s(x)=1/x,f(x)=x$, where $X$ is a three-dimensional Bessel process.
 The first case is a standard example of a bubble: the stock price $Y$ is the reciprocal of a three-dimensional Bessel process, which is a strict local martingale.
-There exists an equivalent local martingale measure, namely $P_{x}^{s}$.
+An equivalent local martingale measure exists, namely $P_{x}^{s}$.
 In the second case, $Y$ is the three-dimensional Bessel process $X$.
 This is one of the best-known examples of markets without an equivalent local martingale measure; therefore, arbitrage opportunities exist.
 These examples are discussed in Section \ref{sec:example}.

-In market models that include no equivalent local martingale measure, and only a square-integrable market price of risk, \citet{ruf2012} demonstrated that delta hedging provides the optimal trading strategy in terms of the minimal required initial capital to replicate a given terminal payoff.
+\citet{ruf2012} demonstrated that delta hedging provides the optimal trading strategy in terms of the minimal required initial capital to replicate a given terminal payoff in market models that include no equivalent local martingale measure and only a square-integrable market price of risk.
 This method generalizes some results of the benchmark approach (\citet{platen2006benchmark}).
 Furthermore, \citet{ruf2012} proposed a change of measure such that the dynamics of $Y$ becomes simpler.
 This new measure coincides with the equivalent local martingale measure if it exists uniquely.

-We adopt the approach of \citet{ruf2012} to price a European option that pays $h(Y_{T})$ at time $T$, where $h$ is a nonnegative Borel function that is of at most linear growth.
+We adopt the method of \citet{ruf2012} to price a European option that pays $h(Y_{T})$ at time $T$, where $h$ is a nonnegative Borel function.
 In this case, the derivative price is defined as the minimal required initial capital to replicate a payoff.
-Although arbitrage opportunities may exist for the investor, an equivalent martingale measure will be shown to exist in the hypothetical market for the fundraiser.
+Although arbitrage opportunities may exist for the investor, an equivalent martingale measure is shown to exist in the hypothetical market for the fundraiser.
 Hence, derivative pricing for the fundraiser falls into the standard theory because the stock price process (\ref{eq:sde_yj}) is regarded as the price of a stock that pays dividends $-2df(J_{t}^{*})$.